LulzSec: Operation Anti-Security

-Denied attacks
+Denied activities

 The media reported a number of attacks, originally attributed to LulzSec, that the group later denied involvement in.
 On 21 June, someone claiming to be from the group posted on Pastebin that they had stolen the entire database of the United Kingdom Census 2011.
 LulzSec responded by saying that they had obtained no such data and that whoever posted the notice was not from the group.
 British officials said they were investigating the incident, but have found no evidence that any databases had been compromised or any information taken.
 The British government, upon concluding their investigation, called the claims that any information on the census was taken a hoax.

 In June 2011, assets belonging to newspaper publisher News International were attacked, apparently in retaliation for reporting by The Sun of the arrest of Ryan Cleary, an associate of the group.
 The newspaper's website and a computer used in the publishing process of The Times were attacked.
 However, LulzSec denied any involvement, stating "we didn't attack The Sun or The Times in any way with any kind of DDoS attack".
 Members of AntiSec based in Essex England claimed responsibility for the attack.

+In June 2011, Karim Hijazi, CEO of security company Unveillance, accused the group of blackmailing him by offering not to attack his company or its affiliates in exchange for money.
+LulzSec responded by claiming that Hijazi offered to pay them to attack his business opponents and that they never intended to take any money from him.